In the modern age where self-thinking is sanctified, it isn't easy to make people believe blindly! (Basic requirements of the placebo effect)

 The power of the placebo effect - Emma Bryce.

-Examples of common treatments based on principles similar to those of the placebo effect.
+Examples of common treatments based on principles similar to the placebo effect.

-- Homeopathic treatments are shrouded in a great mystery.
+- Homeopathic treatments are shrouded in mystery.
 In practice, they are distilled water with zero concentration of active ingredients.
-They are, by definition, based on the placebo effect.
+By definition, they are based on the placebo effect.

 - The therapy of Bach flowers (pollen scent) is not unequivocal, but the stamens' smell and substances alone have no proven healing abilities.
 (Although there may be a psycho-chemical effect)